 Driving in the EU

-Driving in the EU has been largely unaffected and thankfully won’t require too much extra paperwork or an International Driving Permit.
+Driving in the EU has been largely unaffected and won’t require any extra paperwork, an International Driving Permit or a Green Card.

 Check gov.uk/driving-abroad for a step-by-step guide, and any requirements specific to the country you’re driving in.